 I am something of an aficionado of National Wildlife Refuges.
-On this site, I have attempted to list the top 25 NWRs for birding, explained how to learn more about a particular NWR, and generally extolled the importance of the system to birds and birders.
+On this site, I have attempted to list the top 25 NWRs for birding, explained how to learn more about a particular NWR, lauded the importance of Federal Duck Stamps, and generally extolled the importance of the system to birds and birders.
 I am also a dutiful eBirder.

 But I somehow missed the introduction of some cool new features specifically for eBirding NWRs.

 The new features are called “Explore a National Wildlife Refuge,” and they can be found in the “explore” tab under the “explore a region” sub-tab.
 The essence of the new features is that they allow users to more easily and efficiently analyze data for NWRs.
 They allow casual users of eBird (e.g., most birders) to delve more deeply into the data for a local or favorite refuge.

 This is an excellent development: the National Wildlife Refuge System is likely the most important avian conservation system in the United States and separately providing NWR eBird data can only reinforce that important fact and make it more widely known to birders.